thoughtsunificator/instagram-dm-unsender/README.md

         Click the "Unsend" action button, a modal will open with a dialog that asks user to confirm the intent.

      - ### Click "confirm":
-        Click the "Unsend" button inside the modal.
+        Click the "confirm" button inside the modal.

 There is no concurrency, message are unsent one after another by using a queue.

+⚠️ Instagram has a rate limits, after a certain of messages you might get blocked from unsending message for a period of time.

 ## Installing